At the top of the charts

-IMD Business School has been training global leaders for more than 70 years and is considered one of the top business schools in the world, ranked first in open programs by the Financial Times six years in a row (2012-2017).
+IMD Business School has been training global leaders for more than 70 years and is considered one of the top business schools in the world, ranked first in open programs by the Financial Times eight years in a row (2012-2019).

-When you hear a story about someone who started working at age 12 in her father’s fresh produce business and went on to be named Africa’s most influential woman by CEO Magazine… well, you’d be normal to think, “Wow, that’s a natural leader!”
+When you hear a story about someone who started working at the age of twelve in her father’s fresh produce business and went on to be named Africa’s most influential woman by CEO Magazine… well, you’d be normal to think, “Wow, that’s a natural leader!”